mads94i5/NodeJS-UniversalElements/README.md

-# Login Template
+# Universal Elements

-This login template site is a mandatory assignment for the NodeJS elective subject at KEA 2023.
+This project is the exam assignment for the NodeJS elective subject at KEA 2023.
 It is designed with seperate frontend and backend.
-The frontend uses Svelte+Vite, toasts and svelte-routing The backend uses JWT auth system, MySQL database, helmet, bcrypt, cors, ratelimit and nodemailer w/ ethereal.mail on registration.
+The frontend uses Svelte+Vite, toasts and svelte-routing The backend uses JWT auth system, MySQL, MongoDB, helmet, bcrypt, cors, ratelimit and nodemailer w/ ethereal.mail.
 It also features the concurrently node module, to start both the frontend and backend with a single npm run command from the root directory.

 ## Assignment

-Mandatory II

-Create a fullstack auth system using a web framework.

-Hand-in: Git Link, Fronter

-Assignment type: Individual

-Recommended: Try to hack each other’s local system for security auditing and do code reviews of the security sensitive parts.

-Deadline: November 12th

-Technical requirements:
+Both individual and group work is allowed.
+You still need to understand all the code.
+Collaborations across electives are also allowed.

+Deadline: Check Wiseflow for when the hand-in deadline is.
+You must submit a full stack project by then but you can still work on your project up until the exam.
+You will only be evaluated based on the final project.
+Upload a Git link to your project (PDF) or the code as a zip file (requires an empty PDF first).

+Scope: There should be enough features that you can talk incessantly for 5-6 minutes while showcasing your product.

+Hard requirements: You need to fulfill these requirements to pass the exam:

+Backend

+· Use Express

+· Use a database (You need access to your database through the terminal and be able to write your own queries to it during the exam).
+Choose the appropriate database for your project.
+You are expected to research and make an informed choice.

-· Use a web framework.
+· Use Sockets.

+· Authentication and authorization.

+Frontend

+· Plain HTML, template engines or Svelte are okay.

-· Use a database.
+· Use Fetch.

-· Email should be sent out with Nodemailer.
-This can be done through sign up/forgot password/contact us.
-Only 1 email is required but all the requirements would be nice.

-· Add notifications.
-The project should have at least one.
-You could use one of these libraries: https://github.com/CodeSeven/toastr https://github.com/kbrgl/svelte-french-toast

-· Backend:
+· Use Sockets.

-You need to implement authentication:

-Implement it yourself with Bcrypt, route etc. You could consider a library or a service such as Passport.js, Google SSO, OAuth or Firebase Authenticate.

-You need to implement authorization.

-Use sessions (easy), JWT (difficult).
-Good video on how to implement JWT with Express: https://www.youtube.com/watch?v=mbsmsi7l3r4

-· Frontend:
+· Authentication and authorization.

-You need to implement authentication too:

-The minimum requirement is a Login/Sign out component.
-(Sign up/Forgot password are optional).

-You need to implement authorization here too:

-Protect your routes.
-If you are using svelte-navigator use private routes so people can’t access pages by changing the URL.
-You could use this: https://github.com/mefechoel/svelte-navigator/tree/main/example/private-routes

-Bonus

-· Feel free to add a theme to the website, a frontpage and content once logged in.
+Soft requirements (You should fulfill these too):

+You must have a clean code base and your code style should be consistent.

+You must make an attempt at styling your website.
+Styling frameworks can be used.
+User experience is important too.

+Bonus:

+Host your application.

+Hard Requirement:

+Whether the project is hosted or not both the project and the product need to be production ready which means that the:

+· code shouldn’t be littered with console logs, unused code, unfinished snippets etc.

+· product is legal and conform to GDPR.

+Exam: Language: Danish

+Be prepared.
+The project should be up and running.

+Demo your exam project (First 5-6 minutes):

+Demo means no code but constantly showing features.

+Since auth was a part of mandatory II only demo it if it has additional features.
+Otherwise focus on what is unique to your exam project.
+Don’t show how to log in or sign up.

+I might seem impatient during the demo part but it’s because I use the measured time it takes to demo unique features of the system to place you in a grade category.
+Expect me to instruct you if the demo sidetracks or is slowed down by explanations.
+If talking during the demo part means not showcasing features then a silent demo is preferred.
+A good project would be self-explanatory through its UI / UX.
+The goal is not to create a stressful exam but for me to create an objective measurement to the grading system.

+Discussion: We will talk about your exam project.
+Code and more.

+Live Coding: You will be asked to live code!
+Either right away if I noticed some things about your project or in the end.

+You are not allowed to use snippets or code assisting tools (Copilot etc.) during the exam.
+IntelliSense is allowed.